Review – Madden 08

 I’m pretty sure there are others like me who look at professional gaming and shake their heads.
 Not in a “lol golf is not a sport!” way, but in a “you kids have no idea how sports work, do you?” way.
 Looking at some of the drama behind the World Cyber Games and their woes with Command and Conquer 3, I still haven’t changed my opinion on the matter.

 The article is long, but here’s the synopsis: The Cyber Games (or rather EA) are picking the best CnC players through invites to the highest ranked players.
-Some feel this is a problem because some of the players are ranked artificially high due to disconnecting from a bad match, and many of the most effective strategies won’t be usable in the Cyber Games when the new patch hits. → Read the rest
+Some feel this is a problem because some of the players are ranked artificially high due to disconnecting from a bad match, and many of the most effective strategies won’t be usable in the Cyber Games when the new patch hits.
+There is great potential for the competition to be held between what are in fact the newbiest of newbs.

 The Madden Cycle